Nailini Helu

 Nailini Inaise Vae Helu (born 20 November 1993) is a professional boxer who lives in New Zealand.

-Helu has won multiple amateur titles and has peaked at 6th on BoxRec, 6th in the WIBA, top 2 in the WBA Oceania, and 10th in the WBC, in the female professional boxing rankings.
+Helu has won multiple amateur titles and has peaked a 4th in IBO, 5th on BoxRec in the Super Middleweight rankings and 6th in the IBF Light Heavyweight rankings.
+She is a two time South Pacific Super Middleweight Champion.

-Professional debut, controversy national title fight and first loss 2016
+Professional debut, New Zealand title shot 2016

 Helu made her pro boxing debut against Kirsty Lupeamanu for the promotion's own Inaugural Royal Rampage heavyweight title.
 The title was originally for the super middleweight title, however both boxers failed to make weight, so the title was upgraded to a heavyweight bout despite that the belt itself was pre-engraved for the super middleweight division.
 Lupeamanu was also originally scheduled to face Michelle Montague; however Montague stepped down due to focusing on amateur MMA fights instead and Helu stepped up.
 Helu won all rounds of the bout on all judges' scorecards for a dominant win.
 The bout, which was in 2016, also made history by being the first bout to have New Zealand's first female boxing referee, Shelley Ashton.
 This fight was on the WBC female middleweight title Kali Reis vs. Maricela Cornejo undercard.
 Parts of this bout was televised on the TVNZ show Fresh TV.
 Helu next pro fight was against Sarah Long.
 Long was making her pro boxing debut, however she has had 6 kickboxing bouts (3 wins 3 losses) and 1 win in Corporate boxing.
 Helu knocked Long down in the first round for the first first round knock-down in Helu's career.
 Helu won all rounds, again dominating her opponent.
 Shortly after the fight, it was announced that this bout was for the mandatory challenging position for the New Zealand (NZPBA version) title.